Middle Branch Resiliency Initiative (MBRI)

 Using nature-based resilience solutions, MBRI supports environmental justice goals by:

-• Enhancing South Baltimore communities’ resilience and protecting critical infrastructure from coastal flooding, intense storm events, erosion, and sea level rise
+• Enhance South Baltimore communities’ resilience and protect critical infrastructure from coastal flooding, intense storm events, erosion, and sea level rise

 • Improving public access to our city’s waterfront—including greenspace/water recreation and fishing—by restoring wetland habitat diversity and improving water quality